wso2/docs-ei/en/micro-integrator/docs/setup/security/securing_management_api.md

 ## Authorization

-Authorization can be set to resources that only need to be invoked by admin users.
-The resource `/management/users` is by default secured with authorization, meaning that only users with admin privileges can access this resource.
+You can enable Authorization only for resources (in the management API) that need to be invoked by admin users.
+The `/management/users` resource is by default secured with authorization, meaning that only users with admin privileges can access this resource.

 !!!
 Note
-    Authorization is not supported with the file based user store.
-Hence, make sure you configure an [external user store](../../../setup/user_stores/setting_up_ro_ldap), and disable the file based user store as explained earlier if you want authorization to be in effect.
+    Authorization is not supported with the file-based user store.
+Therefore, be sure to configure an [external user store](../../../setup/user_stores/setting_up_ro_ldap) and [disable the file-based user store](#disable-the-file-based-user-store) if you want authorization to be in effect.

 ### Disable authorization

+Add the following to the `deployment.toml` file.

 ```toml
 [management_api.authorization_handler]
 enable = false
 ```

 ### Enable authorization for other resources
-If you want to enable authorization to any other resource than `/users`, open the `deployment.toml` file (stored in the `MI_HOME/conf/` directory) and add the following:
+If you want to enable authorization for any resources other than `/users`, open the `deployment.toml` file (stored in the `MI_HOME/conf/` directory) and add the following:

 ```toml